Skip to content

 To read more about the link between the gut and the brain, see the following article in the Probiotics Learning Lab: Gut Brain Axis & Probiotics

 Another recent study2 on the same two strains (Lactobacillus acidophilus Rosell-52 and Bifidobacterium longum Rosell-175) followed on to investigate potential benefits of probiotics in long term cases of depression, using symptomatic participants.
 In this case results were not significant.
-Whilst reasons for the insignificant results are explored in the paper (for example probiotic intervention may need to be considered for longer than 8 weeks), this highlights a few things - firstly, the utmost importance of a holistic approach when looking to support health in those with depression.
-For example the study found that vitamin D levels did have a strong influence on outcome - so other supplementation may also be helpful, and that whilst some probiotics have been shown to have a positive impact as a standalone approach for those with short-term low mood, they could only be considered as part of a more complex approach in more severe cases.
-Secondly it helps to draw our attention again to the fact that research on probiotics for depression (as for many different areas of health) is still in its infancy.
+Whilst reasons for the insignificant results are explored in the paper (for example, that probiotic intervention may need to be considered for longer than 8 weeks), this highlights a few things - firstly, the utmost importance of a holistic approach when looking to support health in those with depression.
+Interestingly, the study found that vitamin D levels did have a strong influence on outcome - so other supplementation may also be helpful, and that whilst some probiotics have been shown to have a positive impact as a standalone approach for those with short-term low mood, they could only be considered as part of a more complex approach in more severe cases.
+Secondly, it helps to draw our attention again to the fact that research on probiotics for depression (as for many different areas of health) is still in its infancy.
 As with all research findings presented on the blog, we are very excited to report on new studies on the microbiome - but findings must always be taken with 'a pinch of salt', and probiotics must never be seen as a 'cure-all', at least until we see more, and larger studies, showing significant results in years to come.